12 12 12: Production

-12 12 12 was created, written, and executive produced by Dudi Appleton and Jim Keeble, with Kari Skogland directing the pilot and executive producing.
+12 12 12 was created, written, and executive produced by Jim Keeble and Dudi Appleton, with Kari Skogland directing the pilot and executive producing.
 The series is produced by Anonymous Content and Skydance Television.
 The series had Anthony Mackie and Jamie Dornan attached to star and executive produce as well.
-In May 2024, Apple acquired the series for release on its streaming service Apple TV+.
+In May 2024, Apple acquired the series for release on its streaming service Apple TV.
 Additional casting including Jack Kesy, Kali Reis, Ólafur Darri Ólafsson, Agathe Rousselle, and Sallie Harmsen was announced in early 2025.

 Principal photography began by May 2025, with filming occurring between Budapest, Sopron, and Texas.

+In August 2025, Paramount Television Studios had assumed production of the series following the merger of Skydance Television's parent company Skydance Media with Paramount Global into Paramount Skydance.

+Release

+The series will premiere on November 13, 2026, with two episodes and the rest will debut on a weekly basis until December 25, 2026.